Code generation¶

 generated from the vendored Layers lexicons.
 They are committed to the

-any manual change, and the generator preserves detail (descriptions,
+changes.
+The generator preserves detail (descriptions,

 optionality, refined value types, integer ranges, knownValues, union